frictionlessdata/frictionless-py/docs/guides/transform-guide.md

  Row([('id', 3), ('name', 'spain'), ('population', 47)])]
 ```

-The exact transformation we have applied actually doesn't make any sense as we just duplicated every row of the `main` resource.
-But it must have provided basic understanding of how simple and at the same time flexible package transformations can be.
+The exact transformation we have applied actually doesn't make much sense as we just duplicated every row of the `main` resource.
+But hopefully this example provids a basic understanding of how simple, and at the same time flexible, package transformations can be.

 ## Transforming Pipeline